Linda Wertheimer

-Linda Wertheimer (/ˈwɜrθhaɪmər/; born March 19, 1943) is an American radio journalist for NPR.
-She's considered one of NPR's "Founding Mothers" along with Susan Stamberg, Nina Totenberg and the late Cokie Roberts.
+Linda Wertheimer (/ˈwɜrθhaɪmər/; born March 19, 1943) is a former American radio journalist for NPR.
+She's considered one of NPR's "Founding Mothers" along with the late Susan Stamberg, Nina Totenberg and late Cokie Roberts.

 Background and education

 Wertheimer was born Linda Cozby on March 19, 1943, in Carlsbad, New Mexico, the daughter of June and Miller Cozby, a grocery store operator and owner.
 She graduated from Wellesley College with the class of 1965.

 Career

 After graduation, Wertheimer worked for the BBC and WCBS.
 She was reportedly told by an executive at NBC that she should be a researcher, rather than an on-air reporter.
-Wertheimer began her career with NPR as the first director of news magazine All Things Considered, hosted by Robert Conley, from its debut on 3 May 1971.
+Wertheimer began her career with NPR as the first director of news magazine All Things Considered, hosted by Robert Conley, from its debut on May 3, 1971.
 She was appointed political correspondent by 1974, and in 1976 became the first woman to anchor NPR's coverage of a presidential nomination convention and of an election night.
 She continued in her role as a political correspondent through 1989, at which point she became a host of All Things Considered, a role in which she would continue for thirteen years.
 With Wertheimer hosting, the program's audience grew to record levels, from six million listeners in 1989 to nearly 10 million listeners by 2001, making it one of the top five shows in U.S. radio.
 In 2002, she left that role and became NPR's first senior national correspondent.
 As of 2008, Wertheimer has anchored ten presidential nomination conventions and twelve election nights.
+On February 6, 2024, she announced her retirement from NPR.

 From 1981 to 1984, Wertheimer and Cokie Roberts joined Paul Duke in hosting The Lawmakers, a show on PBS about Congress.